gdams/adoptium/content/blog/eclipse-temurin-8u442-11026-17014-2106-2302-available/index.md

 ### SLSA level 3 compliance

 Adoptium are proud to announce SLSA level 3 compliance on all of our primary platforms.
-This includes Linux, Windows and MacOS.
+This includes Linux, Windows macOS.

 ### Redist DLLs for versions